Junior Year in France

 - Complete a Northwestern Study Abroad Application by the appropriate deadline

 - Complete a Junior Year in France application by the program's deadline

-- 2 years or the equivalent of college-level French; JYF expects students to have completed at least one French-taught course in literature, language or civilization at NU prior to the start of the program
+- 2 years or the equivalent of college-level French; JYF expects students to have completed at least one French-taught course in literature, language or civilization at Northwestern prior to the start of the program

 - At least a B average overall and in French